surajgrg1/Credit-Application/README.md

-# Credit Risk Classification Using LendingClub Data
+# Credit Risk Classification Using Lending Club Data

 This project applies machine learning techniques to classify loan default risk using publicly available data from **LendingClub**.
 The goal is to predict whether a borrower will default based on various financial, demographic, and loan-specific attributes.